jabjoe/gtk-sample-app/README.md

 Unfortunatly glib-compile-schemas can only compile entires directory and not a selection of file.

-So when building a standalone exe, xml schemas of this software, org.gtk.Settings.ColorChooser.gschema.xml and org.gtk.Settings.FileChooser.gschema.xml are put in a separate directory to create a gschemas.compiled
+So when building a standalone exe, xml schemas sampleapp.gschema.xml, org.gtk.Settings.ColorChooser.gschema.xml and org.gtk.Settings.FileChooser.gschema.xml are put in a separate directory (share/glib-2.0/schemas/
+) to create a gschemas.compiled

+### Icons with standalone Windows applications

+SVG icons of the default theme (adwaita) copyed to share/icons/Adwaita/scalable/* also share/icons/Adwaita/icon-theme.cache and share/icons/Adwaita/index.theme

+After several test, it appears that the following files are also required:
+* lib/gdk-pixbuf-2.0/2.10.0/loaders/libpixbufloader-svg.dll
+* lib/gdk-pixbuf-2.0/2.10.0/loaders/loaders.cache The first line of this file also needs to be edited to "../lib/gdk-pixbuf-2.0/2.10.0/loaders/libpixbufloader-svg.dll"